-The term falsetto is referring to the vocal register occupying the frequency range just above your modal voice register and overlapping with it by approximately one octave.
+The term falsetto refers to the vocal register occupying the frequency range just above your modal voice register and overlapping with it by approximately one octave.

-In the modal register, the vocal folds connect with each other completely during each vibration, closing the gap between them fully.
+In the modal register, the true vocal folds connect with each other completely during each vibration, closing the gap between them fully.
 In a falsetto voice, the vocal folds are seen to be blown apart.

 Related Post: All About Different Vocal Ranges For Singers

 Before research done by scientists in the 1950s and 1960s, it was widely believed that only males were able to sing falsetto.
 This may be because males have a more obvious tonal switch to falsetto singing than women do.

-On the opposite end, a common more modern myth going around the music world is that only women have a falsetto voice, or that men should not use this voice style because of its so-called feminine qualities.
+On the opposite end, a common, more modern myth going around the music world is that only women have a falsetto voice, or that men should not use this voice style because of its so-called feminine qualities.

 Many people like to interchange the words falsetto and head voice, but there is a difference between the two.
 Some people who claim women can't sing falsetto say that they instead have head voice singing, but women can do both.

 Sopranos are capable of singing falsetto, but so are altos, tenors, and basses as well.
 As an example, for a low bass singer, their falsetto may more often fall in the alto range instead of the soprano range.

 Related Post: All About The Soprano Vocal Range

 Falsetto singing isn't often found in a genre like classical music.
 Think of all the songs you'd imagine a whisper singing style on.
-Opera songs in particular use full chest voice, head voice, and sometimes a mixed voice.
+Opera songs, in particular, use full chest voice, head voice, and sometimes a mixed voice.
 But you'll rarely hear falsetto.

-Throughout this song, he often sings in his falsetto voice and is describing a female who is hitting high notes during a passionate moment.
+Throughout this song, he often sings in his falsetto voice and describes a female who is hitting high notes during a passionate moment.
 See, the Dream knows that women can sing falsetto!

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.